-Guidelines and Definitions Regarding
+Guidelines and Definitions Regarding Non-Clinical Electives

-- Determined to assure that clinical training is holistic and humanistic;
+- Determined to assure that clinical training is holistic and humanistic.

-- Respecting that alternative applications of a medical degree may not be purely clinical;
+- Respecting that alternative applications of a medical degree may not be purely clinical.

-- Demanding that the intensity and quality of medical education be assured regardless of the clinical or non-clinical nature of an approved elective;
+- Demanding that the intensity and quality of medical education be assured regardless of the clinical or non-clinical nature of an approved elective.

 The following guidelines and definitions are established:

-• Clinical electives involve direct patient care or activities that actively impact on patient care.
+- Clinical electives involve direct patient care or activities that actively impact patient care.
 Non-clinical electives do not have direct impact on patient care; however, these electives are medical in nature and may include learning experiences from the humanities, education, teaching, and research.
 Longitudinal electives are those that are spread out over a longer time frame than the standard 2-4 week elective.

 Students taking longitudinal electives must receive prior approval from the course director of the longitudinal elective.
 The student must be in good academic standing.
-In addition, M1 or M2 students wishing to participate in a longitudinal non-clinical elective, must receive approval from the Dean of Curriculum.